TheMaxMur/WireGuard-cli-admin-panel/README.md

 # WireGuard cli admin panel

 ### Foreward:
 If you need use api remote, use next instalation on your server.
-Else, just use api_docker_vpn.py in your host.
+Else, just install on server wiregurad in docker with scritp.sh and use api_docker_vpn.py.

 ### Instalation for server: